Skip to main content

 From bloodborne pathogens to hazardous chemicals, there are many different types of health risks emergency department (ED) personnel have to deal with on a regular basis.
 This module will take a closer look at some possible solutions to keep workers safe.

-Healthcare provider stirring blood in vial.
+Healthcare provider stirring blood in tube

 Bloodborne pathogens can cause hazards.